Cleako/sof-elk/ansible/README.md

-# SOF-ELK Classroom VM Preparation Steps
+# SOF-ELK VM Preparation Steps

 These are the steps used to create a SOF-ELK instance as used in the FOR572 courseware.
 These steps may be a good starting point for those wishing to deploy their own SOF-ELK capabilities across multiple systems via the included Ansible playbooks.